GhantaNeeraj/delta-demo/README.md

 # delta-demo
-this is the  check of github
+this is the  check of github.